survivejs/webpack-book/manuscript/appendices/02_hmr.md

 The message tells that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it and this is something to fix next.

-T> The setup assumes you have enabled `NamedModulesPlugin`.
-See the *Adding Hashes to Filenames* chapter for further details.
+T> The setup assumes you have enabled `webpack.NamedModulesPlugin()`.
+If you run webpack in `development` mode, it will be on by default.

 W> *webpack-dev-server* can be picky about paths.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses the problem in more detail.